 It is important to note that these terms – integrated, contributing, community – do not describe EGI.eu’s expectation of what type of platform a Technology Provider may provide.
 These terms rather describe the level of process integration and collaboration between EGI.eu and the specific Technology Provider.

-However, EGI.eu may implement a policy that ties the criticality of a given platform to EGI.eu’s business success with the level of commitment of a Technology Provider for candidate software.
-This may translate into EGI.eu considering only integrated Technology Providers for services included in the Core Infrastructure Platform, or considering aligning its business and support for research communities based on the offered commitment levels for specific community platform technology providers – if a research community is critical to EGI.eu, then the supporting community platform should be subject to a QA process that is at least equivalent to QA shared between integrated TPs and EGI.eu in the current model.
+However, EGI.eu will implement a policy that ties the criticality of a given platform to EGI.eu’s business success with the level of commitment of a Technology Provider to provide how quality software.
+This may translate into EGI.eu considering only integrated Technology Providers for services included in the Core Infrastructure Platform.
+It is up to the research community using a Community Platform to specify the quality and the corresponding QA process that it needs from the Technology Providers that comprise the platform. , or considering aligning its business and support for research communities based on the offered commitment levels for specific community platform technology providers – if a research community is critical to EGI.eu, then the supporting community platform should be subject to a QA process that is at least equivalent to QA shared between integrated TPs and EGI.eu in the current model.

 Choosing a commitment level therefore has impact not only on how EGI.eu and the respective Technology Provider are collaborating, but also how the affected software will be received and perceived in the EGI community.
-Essentially, the relationship between Technology Provider and EGI.eu is characterised as “tit for tat”: The higher the commitment of a Technology Provider, the higher EGI.eu’s commitment will be, too.
+Essentially, the relationship between Technology Provider and EGI.eu is governed by the higher the commitment of a Technology Provider, the higher EGI.eu’s commitment will be, too.

 This includes not only the amount of benefits a Technology Provider may receive through other EGI.eu activities (e.g. Dissemination, priority access to slots in EGI community and technical fora), but also access to specific services EGI.eu provides in the area of Technology Provisioning.